eringee/BioData/README.md

 # Circuit Design

-Refer to the [assembly listing](ASSEMBLY-biodatatrio3.0.pdf) to gather all the parts.
+Refer to the [assembly listing](ASSEMBLY-biodatatrio3.0.pdf) for the parts.

 Schematics:
 ![BioSynth Schematics](extra/GEE-BioSynthv3-schematics2018.jpg)